Site Map

 A physical exam may show:

-The health care provider can also order a blood test to check if you have a low level of antithrombin III.
+Your health care provider can also order a blood test to check if you have a low level of antithrombin III.

 Treatment

 A blood clot is treated with blood-thinning medicines (also called anticoagulants).
-How long you need to take these drugs depends on how serious the blood clot was and other factors.
+How long you need to take these medicines depends on how serious the blood clot was and other factors.
 Discuss this with your provider.

 Support Groups